Tendaysago/openai_acer/README.md

   This is a fork of [openai/baselines](https://github.com/openai/baselines) intended to use the ACER algorithm on Rogue with the Rogueinabox library.
-  In the future we plan to have OpenAI's baselines as dependencies rather than this repo being a fork.
+  In the future we plan to have OpenAI's baselines as dependencies rather than have this repo being a fork.

 ## Cloning and building